jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 	- Hard to come by, no standard mechanism.
 	- Processor / memory intensive.
 - Best results comes from routing tables for national routers.

+> [!INFO] costly to find out it something is international or domestic.
+> need to find a balance between fine-grained vs coarse-grained.
+> fine -> make more money, but use more resources

 Getting the Data (1)
 - Method 1: Use firewall counters